This privacy notice was last updated on the 27th January 2021.

 You have individual rights under the UK GDPR.
 You can exercise any of these rights by contacting us using our contact details at the end of this notice or by any other means.
 Your rights are listed and explained below.
 You have:

 The right to be informed - You have the right to be informed of what we do with your data.
 The detail of this is in this privacy notice.

 The right of access - you have the right to ask us to confirm what information we hold about you.
 You can exercise this right by submitting a Data Subject Access Request.
 We may ask you to verify your identity and request more information about your request.
 We will respond to any request to access your data one month of receiving the request unless we require an extension.
 We will inform you within one month of receiving your subject access request if we need to extend the response time, along with an explanation for the delay.

-The right to erasure - You have the right to have your personal data deleted (right to be forgotten) where there is no good reason for us to continue processing it, where you have successfully exercised your right to object to processing, where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
-We will make every reasonable effort to remove your personal data, however, this may not always be possible if we need to continue to retain your data for:
+The right to erasure - You have the right to have your personal data deleted (right to be forgotten) where there is no good reason for us to continue processing it, where you have successfully exercised your right to object to processing, where we may have processed you information unlawfully or where we are required to erase your personal data to comply with local law.
+We will make every reasonable effort to remove your personal data, however, this may not always be possible if we need to continue to retain your data for the purpose of:

 a) exercising the right of freedom of expression and information;

-b) complying with a legal obligation under EU or member state law;
+b) complying with a legal obligation under UK law;

 c) the performance of a task carried out in the public interest;

 d) exercising official authority vested in the data controller;

 e) public health reasons consistent with the exceptions for processing sensitive personal data such as health information;